ndau/ndaumath/README.md

 Defines a couple of error types used by ndaumath libraries.

+### pricecurve

+Functions that calculate prices on the ndau price curve (see details in ndau documentation)

 ### Signature

 Implementation of a generic concept of signatures so that ndau can someday have new signature types